-Generally speaking, in this collection of true color imagery the stormwater runoff plumes appear to be characterized by a band of turbid water turquoise to brown in appearance that is observed along the entire imaged region, although both cross-shelf and along-shore gradients in the color signature are evident.
-Following the rain events on February 21-22 (total of 39.4 mm, see RE1 and RE2 in Figure 2), a MODIS Aqua imagery from February 23 demonstrates the cross-shelf extent of the runoff plume to be variable, ranging from under 1 km in some places to more than 10 km offshore of the Los Angeles River and San Gabriel River (Figure 3A).
+Generally speaking, in this collection of true color imagery the storm water runoff plumes appear to be characterized by a band of turbid water turquoise to brown in appearance that is observed along the entire imaged region, although both cross-shelf and along-shore gradients in the color signature are evident.
+Following the rain events on 21 - 22 February (total of 39.4 mm, see RE1 and RE2 in Figure 2), a MODIS Aqua imagery from 23 February demonstrates the crossshelf extent of the runoff plume to be variable, ranging from under 1 km in some places to more than 10 km offshore of the Los Angeles River and San Gabriel River (Figure 3A).
 At our study site, which is centrally located within this broad region, a distinct and apparently heavily particulate-laden runoff plume was observed in the vicinity of the Santa Ana River outlet and nearby station 2201 (see Figure 1 for numerical designation of offshore sampling sites).
 The Santa Ana River plume extended offshore past station 2203, with an apparent turn down-coast (i.e., southeast), continuing past stations 2104 and 2024.
-During this time, breaking waves were out of the south and the transport direction of fecal indicator bacteria in the surf zone was directed up-coast, opposite the apparent transport direction of stormwater plumes offshore of the surf zone (compare timing of satellite image 1 with WE_2 and fecal indicator bacteria events TC_2 , FC2, and ENT2, Figure 2).
-It also appears that a portion of the Los Angeles River and the San Gabriel River stormwater plumes may have advected south and comingled with the Santa Ana River stormwater plume.
+During this time breaking waves were out of the south and the transport direction of fecal indicator bacteria in the surf zone was directed up-coast -- opposite the apparent transport direction of storm water plumes offshore of the surf zone (compare timing of satellite image 1 with WE2 and fecal indicator bacteria events TC2, FC2, and ENT2, Figure 2).
+It also appears that a portion of the Los Angeles River and San Gabriel River storm water plumes may have advected south and co-mingled with the Santa Ana River storm water plume.
 Further south, offshore particulate loadings off the Newport Bay outlet (station 2001) do not appear to be as large as those off the Santa Ana River outlet.